 There are various causes for insomnia, all depending on the person and situation.
 Stress can be a major source of insomnia.
 Concerns about finances, trauma, stressful life situations, family, work, health, etc., can keep an individual’s mind active at night, making it difficult to sleep.
 If an individual travels a lot or has a busy work schedule (jet lag, changing shifts, or traveling across multiple time zones), disrupting the body’s circadian rhythms can lead to insomnia.
 Circadian rhythms act as an internal clock, guiding such things as the sleep-wake cycle, metabolism, and body temperature.
 Eating late at night can cause insomnia because it can cause physical uncomfortableness due to how the food is being digested.
 Poor sleeping habits like stimulating activities before bed, watching tv, or other screen time before bedtime, naps, or irregular sleeping schedules may also cause insomnia.

 Other causes of insomnia could be associated with medical conditions or the use of certain drugs or medications.
 This can include medications for blood pressure or antidepressants and medical conditions like heart disease or asthma.
-Mental health disorders like depression, anxiety, such as post-traumatic stress disorder, may disrupt sleep.
+Mental health disorders like depression, anxiety, and post-traumatic stress disorder, may disrupt sleep.
 Other sleep-wake disorders can also cause insomnia.
 This can include but is not limited to restless leg syndrome, or sleep apnea can prevent individuals from falling asleep.
 The intake of stimulants like drinking coffee or nicotine has also been a hindrance to falling asleep or staying asleep.

 Insomnia Disorder Symptoms